 WHAT LIMERENCE IS

-Limerence is an intense and enduring psychological state characterised by intrusive and obsessive thoughts about a specific person, emotional volatility, and a powerful longing for emotional reciprocation.
-It is often mistaken for a crush or for the early stage of romantic love, but it is not the same phenomenon.
+Limerence is an intense and enduring psychological state: intrusive, obsessive thinking about a specific person, emotional volatility, and a consuming longing for reciprocation.

-While limerence may resemble early attraction on the surface, it differs fundamentally in both structure and outcome.
-In healthy love, the infatuation phase resolves.
-Either the relationship develops into something real and reciprocal, or the attachment is grieved and released.
+It is often mistaken for early romantic love.
+The difference is in the structure.
+In love, the infatuation phase resolves.
+The relationship either deepens into something real, or the attachment is grieved and released.
 Limerence does not follow this trajectory.

 HOW LIMERENCE FEELS